Shanks-cypher/Sentiment-Dashboard/README.md

-Software Engineering: The setup includes clear installation instructions and dependency management (via requirements.txt), ensuring the project is easily reproducible.
+Software Engineering: The setup includes clear installation instructions and dependency management, ensuring the project is easily reproducible.

-✨ Project Effectiveness and Features
+Project Effectiveness and Features
 The dashboard is highly effective due to its practical application and user-friendly design: